liferay/liferay-docs/discover/deployment/articles/02-advanced-portal-operation/06-upgrading-liferay.markdown

 search indexes*.
 This invokes each of your portal's indexer classes, ensuring that your search indexes contain the updated data that 6.2 indexes.

-If you experience that guest users can not visualize images after upgrading your portal to Liferay 6.2 or higher from Liferay 6.1 and below, please, check that Guest role has view permissions over root folder in your document libraries.
+If guest users can't see images after upgrading your portal to Liferay 6.2 or higher from Liferay 6.1 and below, please, check that the Guest role has view permissions for the root folder in your document libraries.
 This permission was not needed in previous Liferay versions.
-This issue can impact to all images if the property _permissions.view.dynamic.inheritance_ is set to true (default value).
+This issue affects all images if the property _permissions.view.dynamic.inheritance_ is set to true (default value).

 Do you have some troublesome required portlets running in your portal?
 Wouldn't it be great if you could isolate them so they wouldn't affect the overall health